Join millions of Canadians who have already trusted Loans Canada

 Is a tax deduction better than a tax credit?

 This depends on the individual.
 Generally speaking, tax credits can be better as they directly impact the amount of taxes you owe.
-While a tax deduction can affect which tax bracket you fall under.
+A tax deduction can affect which tax bracket you fall under.
 It may not be as advantageous for those who already fall in the lowest tax bracket.

 Can I get a tax credit if I don’t have an income?